By: John M Jerva

 THE REVIEW: What can anyone say about Bruce Willis at this point that hasn’t been said already.
-Even though 9 out of 10 times, the actor who once was super action hero John McClane (can you believe it?), is now the king of cameos in direct to video action films.
-I’m not gonna dwell on that as we all have in the past but I will say that I have enjoyed some of the films that Willis has done with his tenor with Emmett/Furla films.
+Even though 9 out of 10 times, the actor who once was super action hero John McClane, is now the king of cameos in direct to video action films.
+I’m not going to dwell on that as we all have in the past with light of what we all have learned in recent weeks, but I will say that I have enjoyed some of the films that Willis has done with his tenor with Emmett/Furla films.
 There’s a lot more coming too so get ready world.
-For every Reprisal, which I thought was blah although Frank Grillo was awesome in it like he is in everything, there is a Marauders which featured Willis in a bit role once again where he was top billed but it was actors like Christopher Meloni who sold the film and made it better than average.
-Willis is like Steven Seagal at this point as his films are elevated by the supporting cast around him and even though he’s not in them that much, the rest of the cast brings it home.
+For every Reprisal, which I thought was blah although Frank Grillo was awesome in it like he is in everything, there is a Marauders which featured Willis in a bit role once again where he was top billed.
+It was actors like Christopher Meloni who sold the film and made it better than average.
+Willis is like Steven Seagal at this point as his films are elevated by the supporting cast around him and even though he’s not in them that much, the rest of the cast brings it home from time to time.

 This time Willis plays former soldier turned billionaire CEO tech Donovan Chalmers whose company has developed a nasty little piece of tech that will change the playing field forever.
 In order to ensure that said tech is protected, Chalmers hires an elite team of Mercs led by one Derek Miller, played by Jesse Metcalfe who starred in Escape Plan 2: Hades with Stallone.
 Miller and his team of pros including Sasha (Natalie Eva Marie), Nick Fox (Texas Battle), and Dash Hawkins (love that name!) played by Swen Temmel are looking for the next big payday and here it is with a bow wrapped around it.
 The job is simple, protect the tech and perform a supposed coosh gig at the same time.

 When one watches this film, you know that it’s lower budgeted and it follows a current trend of movies where all the action is confined to one area or building.
 Here it’s a warehouse but it somehow works for what the filmmakers are trying to accomplish and even though 90% of the flick takes place here, it’s got some pretty entertaining action sequences and the cast is better than average at the same time.
+This is also a byproduct of COVID where filmmakers are looking for the easiest and safest ways to make movies.
 We’ve seen this plot dozens of times before but here it’s got great throwback feel to it and it lives up to its 80’s title.

-Like I stated before, Willis shows a lot more emotion here and gets more to do at the same time besides just sitting behind a desk and mumbling his lines.
+Like I stated before, Willis shows a lot more emotion here and gets more to do at the same time besides just sitting behind a desk.
 Willis gets to play off with Metcalfe and the team and even gets in on the action although it’s a far cry from his Die Hard days.
 At one time, there was talk of Willis reprising his role of John McClane but I feel that ship has sailed.
 I think this is the most we are going to get out of Bruce from now on.